DomantasJokubaitis/linux-projects/docs/Debian.md

 Now it's possible to SSH into the server by writing `ssh eve`

 ## Power tweaks
-Since a server shouldn't ever go to sleep on it's own, I turned off all the ways for the server to do so:
+Since a server shouldn't ever go down on it's own, any form of sleep and hibernation must be disabled:
 ```bash
 sudo systemctl mask sleep.target suspend.target hibernate.target hybrid-sleep.target
 ```
 Masking a target creates a symlink to `/dev/null`, which in turn makes a service impossible to start, contrary to disabling a service, where it's still possible to start under the right conditions.

-The next action I did was enabling Wake on Lan in my server's BIOS and editing my eth-name profile:
+The next action was enabling Wake on Lan in the server's BIOS and editing the eth-name profile:
 ```bash
 sudo nmcli con mod eth-name 802-3-ethernet.wake-on-lan magic
 ```